-- Launch your favorite VNC client (KRDC, TightVNC, ...) and use credentials from above output to connect

-- Work as on normal Linux desktop...

-- With screen we can disconnect as usually
+- Launch your favorite VNC client (KRDC, TightVNC, ...) and use credentials from above output to connect - Work as on normal Linux desktop... - With screen we can disconnect as usually - It provides limited amount of resources, not suitable for big tasks

-Information Usage Tasks Graphical connection
+Information Usage Graphical connection Data storage